enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/testing_payloads.rst

 	$JQM_DIR\jobs\myjob\lib\mylib1.jar
 	$JQM_DIR\jobs\myjob\lib\mylib2.jar

-.. note:: the jar files can be replaced at will, without restarting anything as long as the class path does not change.
-	The class path will change, for example, when a library is added, or when a library is upgraded.
+.. note:: there is no need to restart the engine on any import, jar modification or whatever.

 Import the metadata
 ****************************

 .. note:: this only has to be done the first time.
-Later, this is only necessery if the XML changes.
+Later, this is only necessary if the XML changes.
 	Each time the XML is imported, it overwrites the previous values so it can also be done at will.

 Open a command line (bash, powershell, ksh...) and run the following commands (adapt JQM_DIR and xxxx)::